zulip/zulip/docs/production/deployment.md

 #### Step 1: Setup Zulip

 Follow the [standard instructions](../production/install.md), with one change.
-When running the installer, pass the `--remote-postgres` flag, e.g.:
+When running the installer, pass the `--no-init-db` flag, e.g.:

 ```
 sudo -s  # If not already root
 ./zulip-server-*/scripts/setup/install --certbot \
     --email=YOUR_EMAIL --hostname=YOUR_HOSTNAME \
-    --remote-postgres --postgres-missing-dictionaries
+    --no-init-db --postgres-missing-dictionaries
 ```

 The script also installs and starts Postgres on the server by